777arc/PySDR/content/cyclostationary.rst

 Just as the CAF shows us the periodicity in the autocorrelation of a signal, the SCF shows us the periodicity in the PSD of a signal.
 The autocorrelation and the PSD are in fact a Fourier transform pair, and therefore it should not come as a surprise that the CAF and the SCF are also a Fourier Transform pair.
 This relationship is known as the *Cyclic Wiener Relationship*.
 This fact should make even more sense when one considers that the CAF and SCF evaluated at a cycle frequency of :math:`\alpha=0` are the autocorrelation and PSD, respectively.

 One can simply take the Fourier transform of the CAF to obtain the SCF.
-Doing this is extremely computationally intensive, but it is a good way to understand the relationship between the two functions.
-The other downside of just taking the FFT of the CAF is it does not involve any averaging.

 Returning to our 20 sample-per-symbol BPSK signal, let's look at the SCF at the correct alpha (0.05 Hz).
 All we need to do is take the FFT of the CAF and plot the magnitude.
 The following code snippet goes along with the CAF code we wrote earlier when computing just one alpha:

 .. code-block:: python